ACM-SNU/laravel-task/Documentation/contributing.md

 Some key terms:

-- Winuall Internship Module repo: Main repository of Winuall Internship Module https://github.com/winuall/winuall-internship-module
+- Laravel Task repo: Main repository https://github.com/ACM-SNU/laravel-task
 - remote: Git specific term to represent different repository.
 - origin: Default remote of git.
 On your checkout, it will represent your fork.
 - PR (pull request): It's you asking the Winuall Internship Module Repo to review and accept/reject your modifications.

-There are many tutorial/articles available for that but if you still have doubts, please email us (['shubhang@winuall.com',sahil@winuall.com]).
+There are many tutorial/articles available for that but if you still have doubts, please email us (['acm@snu.edu.in']).

 ```bash